A Critical Iconography of the Present

 The conscious inclusion of details that do not necessarily sit comfortably with the scene and the overt fictionalisation differentiates the “message” from a newspaper photograph.
 The latter is instantly comprehended yet just as quickly forgotten, whereas Hondius’ images linger on, repeatedly leading us up the garden path.
 The images remain impervious, just as mirrors force us to confront ourselves with our superficial and half-hearted mode of perception and interpretation.

 In a subtle and effective strategy that succeeds in reaching an audience already overloaded with interexhangeable images.
-It is through this tactic, I believe that the artist distinguishes him/herself from other producers of visual imagery.
 It is not only “what” is communicated, be it a socio-political subject or the existential crisis of a pre-pubescent teenager, but also the “how” that determines the potential surplus value of art.
-It is here, literally on the surface, that the artist can subtly manipulate and orchestrate the way in which the information is perceived and interpreted by the audience.
 Making the formal qualities of the image and the mode of representation just as political as the content of work.

 “The medium is the message”, or so the timeless adage goes.
 Hondius strikes a subtle balance between the seductive and aesthetic imagery of commercial photography on the one hand and the socio-political inspiration on the other.
 This dynamic play-off is an effective formula that can hopefully offer resistance to the anaesthetizing image overload of the media and advertisers.

 Hondius clearly understands that, as an artist, in order to infiltrate everyday reality, you have to be acutely aware of the language, the manner in which the message is presented to an audience as well the context in which it is experienced.